jaws97/online-course-app/README.md

 # online-course-app
-A Mock of online course App
+A Mock of online course App built using react and typescript